Hatchery Compliance Program

 What?

-The audit consists of a detailed walkthrough of the facility with the hatchery manager.
+The audit consists of a detailed walkthrough of the facility.

-Audits typically `follow the water’ starting where the source water enters the hatchery, is
+Audits typically `follow the water’ starting where the source water enters, is

 Eligible Products must be held on water treated to eliminate pathogens (e.g., 1µm filtered water or well water).
 At this time, nursery products reared in untreated, ambient waters are not eligible.